top of page

-This is a private page, for new people from class to practice some first signs.
+Hi All!
+This is a private page, for people from Baby Sign & Music class to practice some first signs.

 Have fun signing with the baby.
 See you in class!